-Marlowe will offer a product suite designed to serve a specific role and a particular user group.
-Marlowe's product strategy encompasses three streams: for developers, end-users, and enterprises.
+Marlowe will offer a product suite for a specific role and user group.
+Marlowe’s product strategy encompasses developers, end-users, and enterprises.

-The product suite includes Marlowe Build and Marlowe Play for developers, through which programmers can build and test Smart Contracts, respectively.
-Then there is Marlowe Run for end-users to execute financial deals on the Blockchain using open-source customizable templates.
+The product suite includes Marlowe Build and Marlowe Play for developers.
+Programmers can build and test Smart Contracts, respectively.
+Then, there is Marlowe Run for end-users to execute financial deals on the Blockchain using open-source customizable templates.

 The project’s final idea is that users can create their decentralized finance (DeFi) products within the Cardano Blockchain.
 IOHK is committed to offering this suite of products to the Marlowe ecosystem that empowers people worldwide to create, control, and execute their financial instruments on their terms.

 DeFi is coming as soon as Smart Contracts

 In the post, the IOHK representative explained that the decentralized nature of DeFi provides much more democratic access to financial instruments, resistant to tampering.